David A. Wiley

-David A. Wiley is an American academic, writer who is the chief academic officer of Lumen Learning, education fellow at Creative Commons, and former adjunct faculty of instructional psychology and technology at Brigham Young University, where he was previously an associate professor.
+David A. Wiley, an American academic, entrepreneur, and writer, is an associate professor in the Department of Marketing, MIS, and Entrepreneurship at Marshall University.
+He was formerly the chief academic officer of Lumen Learning, education fellow at Creative Commons, and adjunct faculty of instructional psychology and technology at Brigham Young University, where he was previously an associate professor.

-Wiley's work on open content, open educational resources, and informal online learning communities has been reported in many international outlets, including The New York Times, The Hindu, MIT Technology Review, and Wired.
+Wiley's work on generative AI, open content, open educational resources, and informal online learning communities has been reported in many international outlets, including The New York Times, The Hindu, MIT Technology Review, and Wired.

 Early life and education

 Wiley is originally from Barboursville, West Virginia, where he received his undergraduate degree in vocal performance from Marshall University in 1997.
 He later earned his doctoral degree in instructional psychology and technology from Brigham Young University in 2000.

 Career

 In 1998 by Wiley initiated the Open Content Project for evangelizing open content with the Open Publication License.
 In 2003 Wiley announced, the Open Content Project has been succeeded by Creative Commons, where he joined as "Director of Educational Licenses".

 He was also chief openness officer of Flat World Knowledge in 2007, founder of the Open High School of Utah, and was associate professor of instructional technology for the McKay School of Education, and founder and director of the Center for Open and Sustainable Learning (COSL), at Utah State University.
 He has received the National Science Foundation's CAREER award and served as a nonresident fellow of the Center for Internet and Society at Stanford Law School.
 Fast Company rated Wiley #78 in a list of the top 100 creative people for 2009.
 Wiley was also named a Peery Social Entrepreneurship Fellow in the Marriott School of Business in 2012.
 He was awarded the Ashoka Fellowship in 2017 for his work.